Blog

 Foam earplugs are cheap so they are often the more preferred option but they are not the best among the different types of hearing protection.
 They cause irritation in the ears and may be used with dirty hands and fingers.

 This can increase the risk of infections in the ears.
-Foam earplugs are used and throw.
+Foam earplugs are used and thrown.
 They are not for prolonged and repeated use.

 2. Wax Earplugs